-The BCC performs legislative, executive and quasi-judicial functions.
-The Board serves as the legislative, policy-making and administrative body governing the unincorporated areas of Douglas County.
+The Board of County Commissioners performs legislative, executive and quasi-judicial functions and serves as the legislative, policy-making and administrative body governing the unincorporated areas of Douglas County.

 Other County Elected Officials

-The County Commissioners have no direct authority over the other elected officials in the county except that commissioners approve budgets for all other elected officials’ departments.
+The County Commissioners have no direct authority over the other elected officials in the county, except that commissioners approve budgets for all other elected officials’ departments.